cfengine/documentation/getting-started/installation/installation-community.markdown

 tags: [getting started, installation, community]
 ---

 These instructions describe how to download and install the latest version of CFEngine Community using pre-compiled rpm and deb packages for Ubuntu, Debian, Redhat, CentOS, and SUSE.

 It also provides instructions for the following:

 * **Install CFEngine on a Policy Server (hub) and on a Host (client).**
 A Policy Server (hub) is a CFEngine instance that contains promises (business policy) that get deployed to Hosts.
 Hosts are clients that retrieve and execute promises.
 * **Bootstrap the Policy Server to itself and then bootstrap the Host(s) to the Policy Server.**
 Bootstrapping establishes a trust relationship between the Policy Server and all Hosts.
 Thus, business policy that you create in the Policy Server can be deployed to Hosts throughout your company.
 Bootstrapping completes the installation process.

 _Tutorials, recommended reading. and production environment recommendations appear at the end of this page._

 <hr>
 ## Quick Setup Installation Script

+Please Note: Internet access is required from the host if you wish to use the quick install script.

 Use the following script to install CFEngine on your 32- or 64-bit machine.

 ```
 $ wget -O- https://s3.amazonaws.com/cfengine.packages/quick-install-cfengine-community.sh | sudo bash
 ```

 1. Run this script on your designated Policy Server machine **and** on your designated Host machine(s).
 2. Bootstrap the Policy Server to itself and then bootstrap your Host(s) to the Policy Server by running the following command:
 ```
 $ sudo /var/cfengine/bin/cf-agent --bootstrap <IP address of policy server>
 ```
 If you require more details on bootstrapping, review Step 3 below.
 Bootstrapping completes the installation.
 3. Go to the [Tutorials][Installing Community#Tutorials] section to learn how to use CFEngine.
 <hr>

 ## 1. Download Packages

 Select the package to download that matches your operating system.
 This stores the cfengine-community_3.5.2-1_* file onto your machine.

 **Ubuntu/Debian 32-bit:**